volaradlp/validator/README.md

 ## Customizing the Proof Logic

 The main proof logic is implemented in `my_proof/proof.py`.
-To customize it, update the `generate_proof` function to change how input files are processed.
+To customize it, update the `Proof.generate()` function to change how input files are processed.

 The proof can be configured using environment variables:

-- `MY_PROOF_EXPECTED_WORDS`: Comma-separated list of words to search for in the input data (default: "hello,world")
-- `MY_PROOF_RANDOM_THRESHOLD`: Float value between 0 and 1 for the random number check threshold (default: 0.5)
+- `USER_EMAIL`: The email address of the data contributor, to verify data ownership

 If you want to use a language other than Python, you can modify the Dockerfile to install the necessary dependencies and build the proof task in the desired language.